Work samples

 • Pandemic Housecleaning

-These two poems both take place in Baltimore, Maryland.
-An earlier version of "Music for Instruments" was published in Connections: Journal of Southern Maryland in 2015 and "Birds' View" appeared online in Vox Poetica.
+Set in Baltimore City and County, these two poems offer snapshots of urban and woodland scenarios.
+An earlier version of "Music for Instruments" set in Baltimore City was published in Connections: Journal of Southern Maryland in 2015.
+The poem, "Birds' View," takes place in Baltimore County, Maryland, and appeared online in Vox Poetica.

 • Music for Instruments